Reading time: 9 minutes

 The big question then is: What type of retirement do you want and what might that cost?
 Should I track spending or just do a budget?

-We will assume you are in reasonable health and don’t need to provide funds for major surgeries or treatments caused by trauma or disease, although that can become an issue at any time, particularly for the very elderly.
+We will assume you are in reasonable health and don’t need to provide funds for major surgeries or treatments caused by trauma or disease, although that can become an issue at any time in later life.

 Below we cover some major areas that could impact most on your spending.